-Make sure that the printer is powered on, is on-line and ready to print.

-Verify that the printer and the configuration are good by printing the configuration page.
+- Make sure that the printer is powered on, is on-line and ready to print. - Verify that the printer and the configuration are good by printing the printer settings page.
 Refer to the Quick Setup Guide.
-If the test fails, check:

-- a If the LED is not blinking after connected to the network, then the network firmware settings may be corrupted.
-Please refer to Step 3. - In this event, try to restore the factory default settings of the print server by pressing the TEST switch on the back panel of the printer for longer than 5 seconds.
-Once you have done that, switch the printer off and then on again, and try to print out the configuration page. - If the configuration page prints but you cannot print documents, try the following - If none of the following steps are successful, there is almost certainly a hardware or network problem!
+If the test fails, check: - a If the LED is not blinking after connected to the network, then the network firmware settings may be corrupted. - In this event, try to restore the factory default settings of the print server.
+To reset the print server, turn off the printer and then turn it on while holding down the + button.
+Keep the button pressed down until the LCD display shows READY.
+You can check the settings by printing the printer settings page.

-a If you are using TCP/IP:
+If the configuration page prints but you cannot print documents, try the following a If you are using TCP/IP: